gridhead/nvidia-auto-installer-for-fedora-linux/README.md

 - **`sudo nvautoinstall primec`**
   This mode allows you to toggle the PRIME offloading to render all display elements using the discrete card.
 This has only been tested on Workstation variant of Fedora Linux.
+- **`sudo nvautoinstall cublas`**
+  This mode installs the CuBLAS library.
+Enabling the RPM Fusion NVIDIA drivers repository and installing the basic drivers and CUDA support software are mandatory before doing this.
+- **`sudo nvautoinstall cudnn`**
+  This mode installs the CuDNN library.
+Enabling the RPM Fusion NVIDIA drivers repository and installing the basic drivers and CUDA support software are mandatory before doing this.
+  **Warning: this mode adds the RHEL 8 repository, which is the only .rpm repository NVIDIA distributes for CuDNN. https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#package-manager-rhel-install**

 - **`sudo nvautoinstall --version`**
   This mode shows the tool version and exits out.
 - **`sudo nvautoinstall --help`**